 - Reconciliation Outbound (RCNO) Files – Provided by CMS in response to the RCNI and flags discrepancies found between CMS and the health plan’s enrollment data.

-Both human-error and administrative overhead can be eliminated by automating the processing of these files and, in turn, the entire reconciliation process.
-Invest in Seamless Communication Through an Integrated System The proper configuration of a technology platform to align enrollment and financial data will ensure success.
+The proper configuration of a technology platform to align enrollment and financial data will ensure success.
 Keeping all sources in sync and communicating well provides stability between CMS and health plans of any size.
 The monthly enrollment reconciliation requires robust communication between independent systems, particularly CMS.
 Results of monthly reconciliation are shared through scorecards provided by CMS directly to the health plans.
 An isolated solution that fails to communicate effectively with other systems can:

 - Result in a single point of failure.